 The Embroidery Patches

 Embroidery patches come either as stitch-on or iron-on patches.
-Obviously, if you can get iron-on patches, it will be easier to add these to your tiger pillows.
+If you can get iron-on patches, adding these to your tiger pillows will be easier.

 If the patch you want only comes as a stitch-on, that doesn’t matter.
 All it means is that you will have to stitch the patch to the fabric, which will take a little longer.